-WE’RE GIVING 500,000 NUTRITIOUS BREAKFASTS TO KIDS IN CAMBODIA
+WE HAVE DONATED 500,000 NUTRITIOUS BREAKFASTS TO KIDS IN CAMBODIA

 Around 66 million children go to school hungry in the developing world.
 In Cambodia alone, 40% of kids under 5 years old are chronically malnourished, and just 45% of Cambodian kids finish primary school.